Draussenduscher/Marginalia/README.md

 ## How it works

 Radio buttons make sure that none or just one side is active at any time.
 This keeps the reader focused at the main column.
 Neither Show and Hide labels nor the side notes can ever overlap.
+This way a short main story can be complement with lots of additional information.

 Inactive side notes are hidden behind the column.
 They are placed top aligned with the relevant paragraph or div in the main column when active.
 A simple transition can make it obvious to the reader where it came from.